Auxilia-tech/pyDICOS/README.md

 ## Scope

  - Provide a pythonized API for the DICOS toolkit
-   - First release : read/write functions, user-level API
+   - [x] First release : read/write functions for CT, DX and TDR, user-level API
-   - Later releases : client/server functions
+   - [ ] Later releases : DICOS protocol, client/server functions
+   - [ ] Out of scope for now : AIT2D, AIT3D, QR
-   - Module and Tag level APIs are out of scope for now
+   - [ ] Out of scope for now : Module and Tag level APIs
  - Stay up to date with Stratovan latest releases

 <div align="center">